Wick, Wick, Quack

 September 12, 2009

 I used to live in Manchester and always thought Wickham Park was in East Hartford.
-Actually, part of it is.
-Wickham Park is a non-profit, private foundation whose property extends into both Manchester and East Hartford.
+Only part of it is.
+Wickham Park is a non-profit, private foundation whose property extends into both towns.
 The park contains 250 acres of gardens, open fields, woodlands, ponds, picnic areas, sports facilities, and other attractions.
-I’ve lived within 20 minutes or so of Wickham and had only been there once or twice before this visit with the lovely Hoang and the goofball Damian.
+I’ve lived within 20 minutes or so of Wickham and had only been there once or twice before this visit with Hoang and Damian.
 Perhaps because they charge money to get in, I’m not sure.
 Okay, sure I’m sure… and I’m sure that’s the reason.
 But even though they charge a few bucks, it’s definitely still worth an afternoon visit.
 And heck, if you’re a cheapskate, I’m sure you can park and walk in from somewhere.

 I should note that much of the information on this page comes directly from the Wickham Park website.